astral-sh/rye/docs/guide/basics.md

 rye add "flask>=2.0"
 ```

 Note that after `add` you need to run `sync` again to actually install it.
+If you
+want to add packages from custom indexes, you have to [configure the source](sources.md)
+first.

 ## Remove a Dependency